 Team: England

-Pele netted an astounding 1,283 goals throughout his legendary career, yet for many who witnessed it, the shot he couldn’t convert remains the most unforgettable.
-Hailed as the "save of the century," England's legendary goalkeeper Gordon Banks flung his imposing frame to the ground, astonishingly deflecting a thunderous header from Brazil during the 1970 World Cup group stage—a moment that forever redefined goalkeeping brilliance.
-In a celebrated international career spanning a decade—highlighted by England's historic World Cup triumph four years earlier—Banks solidified his legacy with a single, extraordinary moment of brilliance.
+Pele netted an astounding 1,283 goals throughout his legendary career, yet for many who witnessed it, the shot he couldn’t convert remains the most unforgettable moment.
+Hailed as the "save of the century," England's legendary goalkeeper Gordon Banks flung his imposing frame to the ground.
+He astonishingly deflected a thunderous header from Brazil during the 1970 World Cup group stage—a moment that forever redefined goalkeeping brilliance.
+In a celebrated international career spanning a decade, highlighted by England's historic World Cup triumph four years earlier, Banks solidified his legacy with a single, extraordinary moment of brilliance.

-Not for the other half of that iconic act, though.
-"Although truly extraordinary, my memory of Gordon is not defined by that," Pele recalled after Banks's death.
+However, this was not true for the other half of that iconic act.
+"Although it was truly extraordinary, my memory of Gordon is not defined by that," Pele recalled after Banks's death.
 "It was defined by his friendship.
-He was a kind and warm man who gave so much to people".
+He was a kind and warm man who gave so much to others."

 See more: Ranked 10 best last minute goals in football history